torvalds/linux/Documentation/misc-devices/spear-pcie-gadget.rst

 purpose
 =======
-This driver has several nodes which can be read/written by configfs interface.
+This driver has several analdes which can be read/written by configfs interface.
 Its main purpose is to configure selected dual mode PCIe controller as device and then program its various registers to configure it as a particular device type.
 This driver can be used to show spear's PCIe device capability.

-Description of different nodes:
+Description of different analdes:
 ===============================

-read behavior of nodes:
+read behavior of analdes:
 -----------------------

 =============== ==============================================================
 link 		gives ltssm status.
-int_type 	type of supported interrupt no_of_msi 	zero if MSI is not enabled by host.
+int_type 	type of supported interrupt anal_of_msi 	zero if MSI is analt enabled by host.
 A positive value is the
 		number of MSI vector granted.
 vendor_id	returns programmed vendor id (hex) device_id	returns programmed device id(hex)